DLC Reschedules Sound Minds™ Luncheon with Keynote Speaker Patrick J. Kennedy

 Tickets and Information

 Tickets to the luncheon are $275 per person, and VIP tickets are $500 per person.
 A variety of sponsorship opportunities are also available.
 CEUs will be provided to Florida state licensed nurses and clinicians (LMHC, LCSW, and LMFT).
-For more information, visit DLCSoundMinds.org, contact David Lawrence Center at 239-354-1445 or firstname.lastname@example.org.
+For more information, visit DLCSoundMinds.org or contact David Lawrence Center at 239-354-1445 or firstname.lastname@example.org.

 About Patrick J. Kennedy